payout-one/developers/docs/payout-id/identity-verification.md

    > [!NOTE]
    > This API is still heavily developed and can change in next release

 PayoutID also provides identity verification and AML.
 It uses custom endpoint which will return redirect to start user verifications.
 After user provides all required data, he is redirected back to client.
 Since we get results from some checks asynchronously, result is delivered as webhook.
-This api requires to retrieve access token with `verify` scope and, if also bank account details are required, `account_info` scope.
+This api requires to retrieve access token with `verify` scope.
+In case you want to ask for account details, `account_info` scope is required.
+For AML `aml` scope is required.

 Process is as follows: